-While the literature on the neural basis of attachment in adults is steadily growing and first findings on the same mechanisms in adolescents are starting to emerge, it remains largely unknown how individual differences in attachment influence brain activation in parents and children.
-Although nice research by Lane Strathearn and colleagues (see here and here) showed that mothers’ brain responses to images of own (versus unknown) children can be importantly altered by attachment insecurity – particularly attachment avoidance –, the literature on the neural substrates of attachment in parents, and especially fathers, is very scarce.
-Furthermore, there is no literature available yet on how an avoidant and/or anxious attachment orientation may influence brain responses in children themselves.
+The literature on the neural basis of attachment in adults – especially romantic partners – is steadily growing.
+First findings on similar mechanisms in adolescents are starting to emerge as well.
+However, it remains largely unknown how individual differences in attachment – and related caregiving – associate with brain activation, structure and connectivity in parents and children.
+Although nice research by Lane Strathearn and colleagues (see, for example, here and here) shows that mothers’ brain responses to images of own (versus unknown) children are related to individual differences in maternal attachment – particularly secure attachment versus attachment avoidance –, the literature on the neural substrates of attachment and caregiving in parents, and especially fathers, remains scarce.
+Furthermore, there is no literature available yet on how an avoidant and/or anxious attachment may be linked with brain responses in children themselves.

-To close this gap, I have started a new line of research in collaboration with the CIBSR at Stanford University in children aged 8 to 12 years, and with the University of Vienna and MPI CBS Leipzig in parents – both fathers and mothers – of children aged 5 years.
-Experiments mainly focus on fMRI in single participants (children; fathers and mothers) and attachment in all of them is measured using validated age-appropriate self-reports and/or semi-structured narrative interview techniques.
+To close this gap, Dr Pascal Vrticka has started a new line of research in collaboration with the CIBSR at Stanford University in children aged 8 to 12 years, and with the University of Vienna and MPI CBS Leipzig in parents – both fathers and mothers – of children aged 5-6 years (also see CARE Studies for the latter).
+Investigations mainly focus on fMRI in individual participants (children; fathers and mothers) and attachment and/or caregiving is measured using validated behavioural measures, age-appropriate self-reports and/or semi-structured narrative interview techniques.

 The Neural Substrates of Attachment in Children

-Children performed two social emotional tasks in the fMRI scanner, comprising the social feedback processing task (already used in adults and adolescents), and a newly designed own versus mother face morph task.
+In a first study conducted some years ago at Stanford University, 8-12 year-old children performed two social emotional tasks in the fMRI scanner: 1) a social feedback processing task (already previously employed in adults and adolescents), and 2) a newly designed own versus mother face morph task.
 Attachment in children to their parents was measured with the child version of the self-report questionnaire Experiences in Close Relationships revised (ECR-RC).